snoyberg/yesoddocs/book/introduction.markdown

-Since web programming began, people haved been trying to make the development process a more pleasant process.
-As a community, we have continually pushed new techniques to try and solve
+Since web programming began, people haved been trying to make the development process a more pleasant one.
+As a community, we have continually pushed new techniques to try and solve some of the lingering difficulties of security threats, the stateless nature of HTTP, the multiple languages (HTML, CSS, Javascript) necessary to create a powerful web application, and more.

 Yesod attempts to ease the web development process by playing to the strengths of the Haskell programming language.
-Haskell's strong compile-time guarantees of correctness not only encompass a types; referential transparency ensures that we don't have any unintended side effects.
+Haskell's strong compile-time guarantees of correctness not only encompass types; referential transparency ensures that we don't have any unintended side effects.
 Pattern matching on algebraic data types can help guarantee we've accounted for every possible case.
 By building upon Haskell, entire classes of bugs disappear.

 Unfortunately, using Haskell isn't enough.
 The web, by its very nature, is *not* type safe.
-Even the simplest case of distinguishing between an integer and string is impossible: all data on the web is transfered as text, evading our best efforts of type safety.
+Even the simplest case of distinguishing between an integer and string is impossible: all data on the web is transfered as raw bytes, evading our best efforts of type safety.
 Every app writer is left with the task of validating that all input is valid.
 I call this problem **the boundary issue**: as much as your application is type safe on the inside, every boundary with the outside world still needs to be sanitized.

 ## Type Safety